Georgia EBT

 • DO NOT post call problems here - there is a support tab at the top for that :)

-I'm so sorry you're dealing with this!
-The exact same thing happened to me about 2 months ago and it was incredibly stressful.
-Here's what finally worked for me: Call them at exactly 8:00 AM when they open (set your alarm for 7:58 AM and be ready to dial).
-First thing when you get through, ask them to verify ALL your contact information in their system - phone number, email, and address.
-Mine was completely wrong!
-Also ask if your original caseworker was out sick that day or if there were any system outages.
-Don't accept a reschedule that's weeks away - explain your urgent situation and push for something within the next few days.
-If you have all your documents organized and ready, ask if they can do the interview right then and there over the phone.
-Some caseworkers will do this just to clear their backlog faster.
-Document absolutely everything - names, times, reference numbers, what they tell you.
-The system is broken but persistence really does pay off!
-Also consider going to the office in person as a backup plan if calling doesn't work.
-Bring every document you have just in case they can squeeze you in.
-Don't give up - you've got this! 💪
+This is so frustrating and you're definitely not alone!
+I went through the exact same thing a few months ago.
+Here's what worked for me: Call them literally right at 8:00 AM when they open - set your alarm for 7:58 AM and be ready to dial.
+First thing when you get through, ask them to verify your phone number in their system.
+That was my problem - they had my old number!
+Also ask if your caseworker was out sick that day or if there were system issues.
+Don't let them reschedule you weeks out - explain you need assistance urgently and ask about any earlier cancellations.
+If you have all your documents ready, ask if they can do the interview right then over the phone.
+Some will do this to clear their backlog.
+Write down everything - names, times, reference numbers.
+The system is broken but don't give up!
+Also consider going to the office in person if calling doesn't work.
+You've got this! 💪

 0 coins